Islands off the Japanese archipelago with unique ecosystems

 Nakanoshima is the lowest-lying of the islands, with a high point of 246 meters at Mt.
 Atodo.
-Its long coastline includes the red rock cliffs of Akiya, which stretches for 1 kilometer.
-Visitors can enjoy expansive views of the other islands from Cape Kirogasaki.
+Its long coastline includes the red cliffs of Akiya, which stretches for 1 kilometer.
+Visitors can enjoy views of the other islands from Cape Kirogasaki Lighthouse.

 Home to only 600 people, the tiniest of the inhabited islands is Chiburijima.
-The land is too steep to support traditional agriculture; instead, the local people support themselves by fishing and raising cattle.
+The land is rugged, making it difficult to make a living from agriculture.
 This small island is home to some impressive sights, such as the view of the Oki Islands from the top of Mt.
 Akahage, or the striking red rocks of Sekiheki (Red Cliff).